How to Spot and Solve Drainage Problems in Plymouth Yards

 Most homeowners don’t realize they have a drainage problem until it’s already expensive.
 The signs are subtle at first: maybe one corner of the lawn stays soggy, or your sump pump kicks on more often than usual.
 Over time, though, these issues become obvious.
 I tell people that if you see the same puddle form in the same place twice, you already have a problem worth fixing.

-Here’s what I look for when I’m walking a property in Plymouth:
+Here’s what I look for when I evaluating drainage problems at a property in Plymouth:

 • Mushy, spongy grass that squishes underfoot